 Has your brand found itself in the BIG supermarkets?
 Exciting stuff!
 But to really maximise the sales and growth opportunity here, there are key things which need to be considered; Does your brand and packaging fit within the larger retail environment?
 Is your backland geared for the amount of sales and production that will be needed to meet new orders?

-How to prepare and do it right
+How to prepare and do big supermarket packaging right?

 Supermarkets these days have a dizzying number of choices of every household product available.
 To stop yours being over-shadowed by competitors within the larger retail environment, it’s essential to have a strong brand positioning that will grab the attention of the consumer and potentially draw them away from those “staple” household brands.
 A strong brand identity which resonates with consumers will draw them into the stores to buy your product, will ensure that your product and brand leaps out from the other brands, and keep your consumers loyal.